CzkTorsk/CzkTorsk/README.md

-- 👋 Hi, I’m @CzkTorsk or Christopher H. Tolloczko
+- 👋 Hi, I’m @CzkTorsken or Christopher H. Tolloczko

 - 👀 I’m interested in ...
 Interaction-, graphic- design, and
 - 🌱 I’m currently doing a Masters in ...
 Interaction design!!!